 Click Analyze 360

-Scroll to the bottom where laps are listed.
+Locate the laps grid.
 You will see Climb Detection as a Source listed throughout your laps

 Click on the other source boxes to remove them from the Lap list (Device, User, Detected Climbs, and Detected Intervals)